carpentries-incubator/hpc-intro/_episodes/01-design.md

 This means that formative assessments should be:

 *   multiple choice questions,
-*   Parsons Problems
-    (in which the learner is given the parts of the solution in scrambled order and has to put them in the right order),
 *   debugging exercises
     (in which the learner is given a few lines of code that do the wrong thing and asked to find and fix the bug), or